nuzaeromar/Real-LLM/README.md

 - **ALBERT**
 - **Large BERT variants**

-Each model has its own directory containing:
+Each model has its own implementation containing:
 - Attack scripts
-- Configuration files
+- Configuration details
 - Evaluation utilities

+- The init.py either needs to be replaced inside the attacker folder of OpenAttack or
+- A new attacker needs to included in the OpenAttack framework.
 ---

 ## 🚀 Getting Started